wttech/gradle-aem-plugin/README.md

 ## Description

+Swiss army knife for AEM related automation.
 Incremental build which takes seconds, not minutes.
 Developer who does not loose focus between build time gaps.
 Extend freely your build system directly in project.

 AEM developer - it's time to meet Gradle!
 You liked or used plugin?
 Don't forget to **star this project** on GitHub :)